mlbj/blurtool/readme.md

 ## Prerequisites

-The last version of the script was tested with the following requirements
+The latest version of the script was tested with the following requirements

 - Python 3.10.9+
 - torch==1.13.1